easydoesit/smart-todo/Project_Planner.md

 https://docs.developer.yelp.com/docs/fusion-intro

 - We can't store Yelp Data for more than 24 hours.
 Not sure we need this anyway.
+- Maybe we ignore this as this is just for class.

 ## Google Books